 Since this absurd understanding of our Lord’s words is incorrect, then what did Jesus mean with His use of the phrase: “because of your hardness of heart”?
 The first test of Christ’s true meaning is that it must be consistent with the rest of Scripture.
 Since the fall of Adam men have had hard hearts.
-As the hardhearted nature of mankind is born out in marriage, God has responded with a license for divorce.
+As the hard-hearted nature of mankind is born out in marriage, God has responded with a license for divorce.
 God through Moses did not provide this license to placate the wicked but to protect the innocent marriage partner.
 God’s permit for divorce was not for adultery as stoning was the O.T. punishment for adultery.
 God’s gracious protection is from continual, regular defilement from the wicked spouse.
 This includes many, many wicked behaviors all falling under the description “treacherous”.
-Secondly, it is also possible that forcing a godless, treacherous spouse to stay in a marriage they no longer want will push them toward much worse abuse and even often the murder of their innocent spouse (As the infamous King Henry VIII).
+Secondly, it is also possible that forcing a godless, treacherous spouse to stay in a marriage they no longer want will push them toward much worse abuse and even often the murder of their innocent spouse (e.g. King Henry VIII).

 In response to a question from hypocritical reprobates, which was designed to trick Jesus into a sinful response, Jesus was addressing a treacherous sin that men of means and position were regularly practicing.
 These scoundrels came up with a scheme that would allow them access to other women without getting the reputation of being adulterers.
-Their scheme made unlawful, unbiblical divorces lawful, which would then open the path for them to take a new woman as their wife.
+Their scheme attempted to make unlawful, unbiblical divorces lawful, which would then open the path for them to take a new woman as their wife.
 If the scheme worked, then they could repeat the cycle as often as they desired.